-The Recovery Premium provides additional funding for state-funded schools in the 2021 to 2022 academic year.
+The Recovery Premium provides additional funding for state-funded schools in the academic year.
 Building on the pupil premium, this funding will help schools to deliver evidence-based approaches for supporting these pupils.

 The Pupil Premium and Recovery Premium funding will be used by this school to address any inequalities between children eligible by ensuring that funding reaches the students who need it most.

 The strategies we have implemented are all drawn from current educational research, such as the EEF, and their impact is carefully tracked and monitored within school.
 Governors continue to monitor funded activities ensuring that they are targeted specifically at eligible students and evaluate the outcomes.
 We use a multi-strand approach to our support.

 Our staff take responsibility for the learning and progress of all students and have high expectations of all.
 Due to the relatively small numbers of students in receipt of the pupil premium, mentors within pastoral support, work with individuals and families to raise aspirations and develop a flexible, tailored approach to support.
 We will ensure secure and well supported transitions, including future destinations.

 The funding will be used to close the gap between the achievement of our students and their peers both nationally and within the school through the continual development of ‘Quality First Teaching’.
 We will provide stretch and challenge for individuals.

 Improve the effectiveness of interventions and deploy skilled staff;